Reasoning by Analogy

 The bare structure of the reasoning has three components.

-- Source idea: Eating salted peanuts awakens a desire.
+- Source Idea: Eating salted peanuts awakens a desire.
 People want another.

 Analogical Interpretation